 Students entering the Radiologic Science program will be challenged with a vigorous and demanding academic schedule.
 The program is highly competitive and accepts 27 students in the fall semester each year.
 Applicants should be highly motivated achievers with a strong academic background.
 High school credits must include the following:

-- Four (4) units of English
+- 4 units of English

-- One (1) unit of Algebra
+- 1 unit of algebra

-- Two (2) units of science
+- 2 units of science

-- Applicants must present SAT scores
+- Applicants must supply SAT scores

 - Students completing a minimum of 18 credits at another college or university

-- Minimum 2.00 overall GPA of previous completed college course work.
+- Minimum 2.00 overall GPA of previous completed college course work

-Current or Re-Enrolling Penn State Students
+Current or re-enrolling Penn State students